biocore/unifrac/README.md

             can be used to reduce the amount of memory needed. n_substeps : int, optional
-            Internally split the problem in substeps for reduced memory footprint.
+            Internally split the problem in substeps for reduced memory footprint. subsample_depth : int
+            Depth of subsampling, if >0
+        subsample_with_replacement : bool
+            Use subsampling with replacement? (only True supported in 1.3) permanova_perms : int
+            If not 0, compute PERMANOVA using that many permutations grouping_filename : str
+            The TSV filename containing grouping information
+        grouping_columns : str
+            The columns to use for grouping

         Returns
         -------